HuggingFace-like interface for petrographic thin section analysis with RF-DETR and SAHI

 Training Issues

-• Slow training: Check GPU utilization, consider different backbone
+Slow training: Check GPU utilization, or switch to a smaller

 Detection Issues